 Which layers in the geologic record represent Noah’s Flood?
 This has proven to be a very controversial topic in young-earth creationism.
 Scholars have proposed several competing models.
 Each one presents evidence for the impact the raging floodwaters had on the earth.
 But there remains one often overlooked detail among creationists regarding the Flood.
 If our planet once experienced a global Flood, surely it also experienced global drying as well.
 And this worldwide drying phase should have left telltale clues behind.
 Fortunately, young-earth researcher Harry Dickens has tackled this angle in a recent research paper published in the Origin Research Journal.
 In it, he provides evidence that drying and increasingly arid conditions occurred worldwide at a particular time in earth history.

-The following article is a summary of the research pertaining to “A Proposed Model For The Drying And Related Stages Of Noah’s Flood,” by Harry Dickens.
-The views expressed reflect those of the authors mentioned, and not necessarily those of New Creation.
+The following article is a summary of “A Proposed Model For The Drying And Related Stages Of Noah’s Flood,” by Harry Dickens, and of the surrounding discussion and research pertaining to it.
+The views expressed do not necessarily reflect those of New Creation.

 A New Way to Find the End of the Flood?